helencho/resumeAPI/README.md

 My resume in RESTful API.

-I decided to create this project for a multiple of reasons:
+I decided to create this project for a multitude of reasons:

 - I read an MDN article on [server-side programming](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps)

 - I needed more experience with server-side programming

-- I wanted to get an in-depth understanding of Express
+- I wanted to play around with JSON responses

 - Simon did it first.
 Take a look at his [Portfolio Rest API](http://simonyo.us/#projects)